w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 (showed with an `x`).
 Note how R0 can also be relay parent for P1 as long as in the unincluded segment there is a maximum of three unincluded parablocks.
 Parablock P2 can be backed in R2 (the same relay block where P1 is included) and included in R3.
-Collators can now use up to two seconds to generate parablocks.
+Collators can now use up to two seconds for execution.
 And so on, P3 can be generated while backing groups check P2, and P4 can be built while P3 undergoing backing.
 In 24 seconds, P1 to P3 are included in the relay chain.

 Note how there are always three unincluded parablocks at all times, i.e. compared to synchronous backing there can be multiple unincluded parablocks (i.e. [pipelining](#pipelining)).
 For example,